AdobeDocs/learning-manager.en/help/migrated/white-label.md

 ALM will make available updated white labeled binary files according to the following timelines:

-1. For major releases to the mobile app, files will be made available two weeks in advance
+1. For major releases to the mobile app, files will be made available two weeks in advance.
-2. For any planned updates for urgent fixes, files will be made available one week in advance
+2. For any planned updates for urgent fixes, files will be made available one week in advance.
-3. For unplanned, urgent & immediate fixes, files will be made available on a best effort basis
+3. For unplanned, urgent & immediate fixes, files will be made available on a best effort basis.

 Binaries will be made available in the customer's designated folders.
 Contact your CSMs to access the files.
 The customer is responsible for timely publishing and related processes.